namannimmo10/namannimmo.me/_posts/2018-02-04-20-17-20-a_promenade_of_pytorch.md

 The `requires_grad` function may need to be `False` in the case of data inputs or labels, for example, since those are usually not differentiated.
 However, they still need to be `Variable`s to be usable in automatic differentiation.
-Note that `requires_grad` defaults to `False`, thust must be set to `True` for learnable parameters.
+Note that `requires_grad` defaults to `False`, thus must be set to `True` for learnable parameters.

 To compute gradients and perform automatic differentiation, one calls the `backward()` function on a `Variable`.
-This will compute the gradient of that tensor with respect to the *leaves* of the computation graph (i.e. all inputs that influenced that value).
+This will compute the gradient of that tensor with respect to the *leaves* of the computation graph (all inputs that influenced that value).
 These gradients are then collected in the `Variable` class' `grad` member:

 ```python
 In [1]: import torch